syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/230_Slack/000_Slack_options.md

 |  Default: |  None|

 *Description:* The Webhook URL for the Incoming Webhook of your Slack app.
-This URL must also include the authentication token that syslog-ng OSE uses to authenticate to Slack.
+This URL must also include the authentication token that {{ site.product.short_name }} uses to authenticate to Slack.
 For example:
 **https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX**

 For details, see the [Slack documentation about Incoming